Skip to main content

 Written byLoyda GomezParalegal & Office ManagerB.A.Sc., Political Science & Government, John Jay College of Criminal Justice (CUNY), 22+ years at The Orlow Firm, Bilingual: English and Spanish

 Electrocution is one of the most serious injuries a construction worker can suffer — and one of the most preventable.
-If you or a family member was hurt or killed by an electrical hazard at a Queens job site, our attorneys can help you understand your rights and pursue every dollar you are owed.
+If you or a family member was hurt or killed by an electrical hazard at a Queens job site, our attorneys can help you understand your rights and pursue the compensation you deserve.
 The Orlow Firm has represented injured construction workers throughout Flushing, Long Island City, Astoria, Jamaica, and all of Queens for over 40 years.

 Call (646) 647-3398 for a free consultation | Se Habla Español